milwad-dev/laravel-validate/README.md

 ### ValidPattern

-Sometimes you need to validate text with pattern, For example you want to validate a text like (4444-4444-4444).
+Sometimes you need to validate text with a pattern, For example, you want to validate a text like (4444-4444-4444).
-If you want to check the length of text is seperator after `-` is 4, You can use this Rule:
+If you want to check the length of the text is separate after `-` is 4, You can use this Rule:

 ```php
 use Milwad\LaravelValidate\Rules\ValidPattern;